 If your accident didn’t occur on the New York subway but rather a New York public bus, there could be many parties at fault.
 These parties may include the bus driver, the bus company, the bus manufacturer, and the transportation authorities that oversee those routes or buses.
 A few of the New York companies that provide these services are the Port Authority, City Hall Metro Station, and New York State Metro Transit.
 Each of these agencies have mission statements similar to that of the MTA, placing them at fault for any failure to provide safe and secure services.

 If you’ve had a slip, trip, or fall on a New York subway or bus, don’t take on the challenge of dealing with the transportation authorities and/or the bus companies yourself.
-Let us at Wingate, Russotti, Shapiro & Halperin, LLP do that for you.
+Let us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP do that for you.
 We know how New York public transportation agencies work, and how to hold them accountable for any accident or injury you’ve incurred while using their services.
 Don’t suffer with silent pain any longer – call us today at (212) 986-7353.